-Depression, anxiety, and chronic health conditions were investigated as outcome variables.
-The Patient Health Questionnaire-8 (PHQ-8) ( $\alpha$ = 0.85) is a widely used 8-item validated diagnostic measure for depressive disorders (Kroenke et al., 2009).
+Depression, anxiety, and CHCs were investigated as outcome variables.
+The Patient Health Questionnaire-8 (PHQ-8) (α = 0.85) is a widely used 8-item validated diagnostic measure for depressive disorders [44].
 It shows high validity and reliability when using a cutoff score of 10.
 The Generalized Anxiety Disorder-7 scale is a 7-item brief measure of anxiety.
-When applied to a prenatal population, it shows high reliability ( $\alpha$ = 0.89) and yielded a sensitivity of 73.3% and a specificity of 67.3% (Spitzer et al., 2006).
-To assess the prevalence of chronic health conditions, a one-item question asked, "Are you currently experiencing any of the following chronic health conditions?"

-Responses included: asthma, gestational diabetes, high blood sugar, overweight/obesity, and high blood pressure, and were assessed dichotomously (no = 0; yes = 1).
+When applied to a prenatal population, it shows high reliability ($\alpha = 0.89$) and yielded a sensitivity of 73.3% and a specificity of 67.3% [89].
+To assess the prevalence of CHCs, a one- item question asked, "Are you currently experiencing any of the following chronic health conditions?"
+Responses included: asthma, gestational diabetes, high blood sugar, overweight/obesity, and high blood pressure, and were assessed dichotomously (no=0; yes=1).
 A sum score was created ranging from 0 to 5.